-Practice Closure: Continuity of Care
+Continuity of Care

-According to the College, physicians have both a professional and legal duty to use reasonable efforts to arrange appropriate transfer and follow-up care for those patients who require it.
+According to the College, physicians have both a professional and legal duty to use reasonable efforts to arrange appropriate transfer and follow-up care for those patients who require it (see Patient Panel Assessment for EMR-based offices for instructions on how to identify vulnerable patients for continuity of care).
 Special attention should be given to patients who are being actively investigated or treated.